STMicroelectronics/x-cube-iota1/README.md

 **X-CUBE-IOTA1 software features**:

-- Complete firmware to build IOTA DLT applications for STM32-based boards
+- Firmware to build IOTA DLT applications for STM32-based boards
 - Middleware libraries featuring STSAFE secure element to have a secure hardware root of trust; WiFi management; encryption, hashing, message authentication and digital signing (Cryptolib); transport-level security (MbedTLS); IOTA Client API for interacting with the Tangle
 - Complete driver to build applications accessing Motion and Environmental sensors
 - Examples to help understanding how to develop an IOTA DLT Client application
 - Example to help understand how to build and send to the Tangle an encrypted, authenticated message stream based on L2Sec, a Layer 2 lightweight security protocol designed for embedded IoT devices
 - Easy portability across different MCU families, thanks to STM32Cube
 - Free, user-friendly license terms

+In this FW Package, the module listed below is not directly accessible as it is subject to some restrictive license terms requiring user's approval via a "click thu" procedure.
+It has to be downloaded from the www.st.com website.
+The respective URL to download this module is available in a readme.txt file at the root of the respective folder.

+- *Middlewares/ST/STSAFE_Ax00*

+In order to build and test the IOTA DLT applications you first need to download and include the STSAFE_Axx0 module.

 The figure below shows the overall architecture.